+- consumer protection

+- equality legislation.

+- 2.2 Understand the impact of general principles of the taxation of life insurance business from the perspective of: (Chapters 6 to 7)

+- governments

+- policyholders

+- life insurance companies.

+- 2.3 Describe regulatory frameworks for life insurance companies: (Chapter 8)

 - objectives of regulators

-- financial reporting requirements

-- conduct of business rules

 - supervisory tools, including rulebooks and reporting requirements

-- statutory actuarial roles.
+- statutory actuarial roles

+- transfer of liabilities between companies.

-- 2.4 Demonstrate understanding of the over-arching Solvency II regulatory framework and its impact on business culture and strategy: (Chapters 11 and 12)
+- 2.4 Demonstrate understanding of the over-arching Solvency II regulatory framework and its impact on business culture and strategy: (Chapter 9)

 - background and scope

 - structure

 - Pillar 2 governance requirements

 - Pillar 3 disclosure and reporting requirements

 - group reporting requirements.

-- 2.5 Compare regulatory, legislative and taxation environments between different jurisdictions.
-(Chapters 13 and 14)
+2.5 Compare regulatory, legislative and taxation environments between different jurisdictions.
+(Chapter 8)

-- Demonstrate how the regulatory, legislative and taxation environments affect the way in which health and care insurance companies carry out their business in practice.
-(Chapter 14)
+2.6 Demonstrate how the regulatory, legislative and taxation environments affect the way in which life insurance companies carry out their business in practice.

+(Chapter 8)

-2.7 Outline the requirements of actuarial standards in relation to actuaries practicing in or advising health and care operations.
-(Chapter 15)
+2.7 Outline the requirements of actuarial standards in relation to actuaries practising in or advising life insurance companies.
+(Chapter 11)